getMBP/FullStack-Learning-Resources/Interview ques.md

 5) diff between inline and inline-block

-Height and width won't work for inlin but border is respected Also, with display: inline, top and bottom margins & paddings are not respected,
+Height and width won't work for display:inline but border,padding are respected Also, with display: inline, top and bottom margins are not respected,

 and with display: inline-block they are.